godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 Using the TileSet in a TileMap
 ------------------------------

-Create a new scene, use any Node or Node2D as root, then create a :ref:`TileMap <class_TileMap>` as a child.
+Create a new scene, using any node or node2d as root, and then create a :ref:`TileMap <class_TileMap>` as a child.